Working Families Party: 2005–2009

-2008
+In 2007, two Connecticut WFP endorsees, Luis Cotto and Larry Deutsch, won seats on the Hartford City Council on the WFP ballot line.

-The South Carolina Working Families Party convention endorsed five candidates for state and local office.
+In 2008, South Carolina WFP convention endorsed five candidates for state and local office.
 One candidate, Eugene Platt, running for SC State House District 115, was also nominated by the South Carolina Green Party.
 The nomination of Michael Cone for the US Senate race, opposing incumbent Lindsey Graham, marked the first time the South Carolina party nominated anyone for statewide office.

-2009

-Two candidates for the Board of Education in Bridgeport, Connecticut were also WFP-supported members of the board.
+In 2009, two candidates for the Board of Education in Bridgeport, Connecticut were also WFP-supported members of the board.

+In 2009, Oregon WFP won a bill to legalize fusion voting in Oregon.

 In August 2009, various media raised questions about the relationship between the WFP, a non-profit political party, and a for-profit private company called Data and Field Services (DFS).
 An editorial in The New York Times questioned whether DFS may be charging select clients below market rates for political services.
 In August 2010, the federal investigation into the party ended with no charges being filed, and no charges being referred to other law enforcement agencies.

-2010s

-2010
+2010–2014

-In the same year, the Connecticut WFP endorsed Dannel Malloy for governor.
+In 2010, Connecticut WFP endorsed Dannel Malloy for governor, who ran solely on the WFP ballot line.
 He received 26,308 votes as a Working Families candidate, putting him ahead of his Republican opponent, and securing ballot access for the party in that state.

-2011
+In 2010, WFP recruited and trained thirteen candidates for seats on the New York City Council, in preparation for the 2013 New York City Council election.
+Twelve of these candidates won.

-In Connecticut, the WFP won all three minority seats on the city council of Hartford, eliminating Republican representation.
+In 2011, Connecticut WFP won all three minority seats on the Hartford City Council, eliminating all Republican representatives.
 As of 2016, the WFP continues to hold all minority seats on the Hartford City Council.
 In 2011 Connecticut WFP director Jon Green received a $10,000 fine for failing to wear his badge identifying him as a lobbyist while performing lobbying efforts.

-2012

-In Connecticut, the WFP backed Chris Murphy's successful race against billionaire Linda McMahon for the US Senate seat that was vacated by Joe Lieberman, supported SEIU/CCAG leader and organizer Christopher Donovan for Connecticut's 5th Congressional seat, as well as defeated a ballot initiative in Bridgeport, Connecticut, that would have abolished the elected board of education.
+In 2012, Connecticut WFP backed Chris Murphy's successful race against billionaire Linda McMahon for the US Senate seat that was vacated by Joe Lieberman, supported SEIU/CCAG leader and organizer Christopher Donovan for Connecticut's 5th Congressional seat, as well as defeated a ballot initiative in Bridgeport, Connecticut, that would have abolished the elected board of education.

-2014

-After considering Zephyr Teachout, the party re-endorsed Cuomo for New York governor despite some dissatisfaction and frustration with his first term.
+In 2014, New York WFP considered Zephyr Teachout, but ultimately re-endorsed Cuomo for New York governor despite dissatisfaction and frustration with his first term.
 However, Cuomo resisted the party's influence and sabotaged the party electorally.
 In 2010 more than 150,000 of his votes came on the WFP line.
 As of November 7, 2014, 120,425 votes came on the WFP line for Cuomo.

-2015

-Edwin Gomes, running in a February 2015 special election for the Connecticut State Senate, became the first candidate in the nation to win a state legislative office running solely as a nominee for the Working Families Party.

-On May 5, 2015, Diana Richardson won a special election for a seat in the New York State Assembly, running only on the Working Families ticket.

-NY WFP ran 111 candidates in 2015, winning 71 local offices.

-In December 2015, the WFP endorsed Bernie Sanders in his 2016 campaign for U.S. president; this was the WFP's first national endorsement.
-In 2016, after Hillary Clinton became the Democratic nominee, the WFP endorsed her for president.
+2015–2019